MitchellJThomas/markdown-cv/index.md

 maintained a team onboarding guide including a technology conventions process to accomodate constant evolution.

-Provide techincal guidance as a member of the <a href="https://opencybersecurityalliance.org/">Open Cybersecurity Alliance</a>  Technical Steering Committee and a contributor to the Reference Architecture Working Group.
+Provide technical guidance as a member of the <a href="https://opencybersecurityalliance.org/">Open Cybersecurity Alliance</a>  Technical Steering Committee and a contributor to the Reference Architecture Working Group.